TheOdinProject/curriculum/web_development_101/git_basics/improving-the-git-experience-in-terminal.md

         ```zsh
         $ sh -c "$(curl -fsSL https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"
         ```
-     * wait until the install to complete (output will be in big green letters oh my zsh is now installed!)
+     * wait until the install is complete (output will be in big green letters oh my zsh is now installed!)
      * you will see that the $ and the text before it is replaced with -> ~ (here ~ represents Home Directory).

   * install a theme for oh my zsh